June K. Berg - "Thankful For" on Thanksgiving Day

 “Come now Jesus be our guest and let this food to us be blessed”

-(The painting of "Grace" adorned the family home wall over the table for many years.)
+(The painting of "Grace" adorned the family home kitchen wall for many years.)

 What I am Thankful For - Thanksgiving 2003